MrLawrenceAwe/report-generator-api/README.md

 ```

 `httpx` is bundled with `pip install -r requirements.txt`, so reinstalling dependencies per the quickstart keeps the CLI working.

 ---

-## Storage and cleanup

-Finished runs are persisted automatically via `backend.storage.GeneratedReportStore`.
-Each user/report pair creates `outline.json` and `report.md` files under `data/reports/<owner_id>/<report_id>/` plus a row in `reportgen.db`.
-Failed generations clean themselves up.

-Use `scripts/clean_reports.py` to wipe on-disk artifacts and (optionally) truncate the `reports` table between test runs.
-When schema changes land (like the Saved Topics rename), drop `reportgen.db` before restarting the API so the schema stays up-to-date.

----